 Be familiar with designated exits in your areas.

 In the event of a medical emergency, please call Roanoke City Police/Fire/EMS at 911.
 If using an in-house phone, dial 9, then 911.

-For cardiac emergencies, wall-mounted Automated External Defibrillators (AED’s) are available in the main 3rd floor lobby and the 4th floor cafeteria.
+For cardiac emergencies, wall-mounted Automated External Defibrillators (AED’s) are available in the main 3rd floor lobby, the 4th floor cafeteria and the 1st floor by the Pharmacy.
 A portable AED is located on the 5th floor in the Library.

 Crimes are encouraged to be reported to Carilion Police.
 However, a crime can be reported to:

 - CRCH/JCHS 3rd floor Main Lobby Information/Security Desk

 Emergency wall-mount phones are located in the CRCH/JCHS parking garage on each level by the elevators.
 There is also an emergency wall-mount phone located at the lower level entrance/exit of the parking garage.

 There is also an emergency wall-mount phone located on the side of the 915 South Jefferson Street building, where our resident students park.

 Emergency tower phones are located on the outside campus grounds at the upper level entrance/exit of the parking garage, at the intersection of Jefferson Street and Reid Drive, and at the intersection of Jefferson Street and Elm Avenue.

 To operate the phones, a user pushes the red call button that sends an alert to the Carilion Police Dispatch Center.
 The Center is monitored 24 hours a day, seven days a week.
 Dispatchers receive a readout showing the location of the phone where the call is originating.
 Users then will have a two-way communication with the dispatcher, who will respond officers to the emergency.
 Closed-circuit cameras are also being monitored and recorded in the dispatch center.